 What type of image attracts people?

-- Emotion: Making people feel, leads them to take action
+- Emotion: Make people feel something — it leads them to take action

-- Relevance: Including something that fits with your audience’s interest
+- Relevance: Include something that fits with your audience’s interest

-- Colors: Picking the right colors that will lead to the most shares
+- Colors: Pick the right colors that will lead to the most shares

-- Typography: Choosing the right font that will make your message clear
+- Typography: Choose a font that will make your message clear

-- Hashtags and Text: Find the right words that will lead your audience to interact
+- Hashtags and Text: Find words that will lead your audience to interact

-These components can also be applied to your Facebook cover photo to make people feel a certain way or take a specific action when they come to your page.
+These components can also be applied to your Facebook cover photo to say something meaningful about your brand or to get your customers to take action.

 Where do people look?